-Our highly trained surgeons at Marina Del Rey Hospital are proficient in many types of surgeries to help the patient regain mobility and strength in a damaged limb.
+Our highly trained surgeons at Cedars-Sinai Marina del Rey Hospital are proficient in many types of surgeries to help the patient regain mobility and strength in a damaged limb.

 Due to injuries, which usually happen predominantly in sports, ligaments in the elbow might get damaged.
 In these cases, the patient will find that the mobility in his arm has noticeably decreased and that movement will often result in pain.
 In severe instances, elbow reconstruction surgery is required.

 The elbow is the joint between the humerus, the radius, and the ulna.
 Ligaments are tissues that connect the bones and hold together a joint.
 Although there are several ligaments in the elbow, two of them stand out: the ulnar collateral ligament (UCL) and the lateral collateral ligament.
 They provide the most stability for this joint.
 Unfortunately, due to certain injuries, they can be damaged or even torn.
 In the latter case, the patient will feel stiffness in his elbow, shooting pain and he will be unable to normally perform certain tasks.
 If this is the case, surgery might be his only option for complete rehabilitation.

 Elbow reconstruction surgery, or ulnar collateral ligament reconstruction, is the procedure in which the torn ligament is replaced in order to regain mobility and strength in the elbow.